A Complete Guide to Transmission of Shares

 According to Section 56 of the Companies Act of 2013, a company has the authority to register upon receiving notification from any person to whom a right has been transmitted to register securities through legal operation.

-Many people usually get confused between transmission & transfer of shares, 2 very common terms used in case of financial securities.
+Many people usually get confused between transmission & transfer of shares, 2 very common terms used in the case of financial securities.

-Difference between Transfer & Transmission of Shares?
+Difference between the Transfer & Transmission of Shares?

 Process for transmission of shares